 We dare you to find a roadster for this price that looks this good.
 There isn't one (okay, so the competition isn't exactly stiff).
 With the addition of the hard top, the Miata becomes almost exotic.
 Watch bystanders check out the car when you work the hardtop either up or down.
 It's sweet.

-Front: The RF has the exact same front end with the slender cat-eye LED headlights and the simple and handsome low grille.
+Front: The RF has the exact same front end as the soft top with the slender cat-eye LED headlights and the simple and handsome low grille.

 Rear: We love the RF's combo LED taillights that have round and ellipsoide sections that are joined together.
 The lower reflectors' downward slant match the front foglights, but we wish they were simple circles to mimic the taillights.